jolyanem/secure-web-front/README.md

 As a logged-in user, I want to see locations and be able to click on one location to open a modal containing details, so that the website is useful
  ### US4 :
-As an “admin" user, I want to see a “Add Location” button in the location page, so that I can create a new location
+As an logged-in-user, I want to see a “Add Location” button in the location page, so that I can create a new location
 ### US6 :
-As an “admin" user, I want to see a button to delete locations in the array of locations so that I can delete existing locations
+As an logged-in-user, I want to see a button to delete locations in the array of locations so that I can delete existing locations

-So :
+Le bouton `RETRIEVE` ne fonctionne pas.
-The button `RETRIEVE` doesn't work, it is here but it doesn't work.
+Aussi, les rôles fonctionnaient pour le bouton add mais empêchaient le bouton delete d'assurer sa fonctionnalité pour l'administrateur, le code est présent mais j'ai préféré garder la fonctionnalité du bouton delete que de permettre aux différents rôles d'assurer leurs fonctionnalités.